rhomobile/rhomobile-docs/eb/en/edge/api/cardreader.md

 ###Closing the reader while PIN entry pending

 There is no way to abort a pending PIN entry (other than the customer pressing the Cancel button), for security reasons.
-Therefore if the reader is closed or RhoElements is quit during that time it will become unresponsive until a PIN is entered or the PIN timeout occurs.
+Therefore if the reader is closed or the Enterprise Browser is quit during that time it will become unresponsive until a PIN is entered or the PIN timeout occurs.